7+ of the best main battle tanks you wouldn't want to face

 Modern variants use the latest Chobham armor, which is incredibly reliable in combat.
 The tank's main gun has a maximum aimed range of just over 5 km and still holds the record for the longest tank-to-tank kill in the world.

 Its gun also has one of the world's fastest target acquisition systems of any main battle tank.
 The first tanks entered service in 1998 and soon replaced its aging ancestor, the Challenger 1.
 It is currently anticipated for the Challenger 2 to remain in active service well into the 2030s.

 2. The Leopard 2A7+ can give as good as it gets

 Design company and country of origin: Germany - Krauss-Maffei Wegmann Maschinenbau Kiel

 When did it enter service?: 2014

-What makes this tank one of the best?: The Leopard 2A7+ is one of the few next-generation main battle tanks in the world.
-It comes equipped with a highly capable gun and passive armor systems that offer 360-degree protection from a variety of armaments.
+What makes this tank one of the best?: The Leopard 2A7+ is one of the world's few next-generation main battle tanks.
+It comes equipped with a competent gun and passive armor systems that offer 360-degree protection from various armaments.

 Building on its highly capable predecessor, the Leopard 2A6, this MBT is a force to be reckoned with.
 It was first revealed by Krauss-Maffei Wegmann (KMW) in 2010 and was soon accepted by the German Army.

-It comes equipped with a 120 mm L55 smoothbore gun and can fire both standard NATO ammunition and programmable 120 mm HE-rounds.
-Its passive armor systems provide all-around protection from anti-tank missiles, mines, IED's and RPG rounds.
+It has a 120 mm L55 smoothbore gun and can fire standard NATO ammunition and programmable 120 mm HE rounds.
+Its passive armor systems protect from anti-tank missiles, mines, IEDs, and RPG rounds.

 3. The indomitable K2 Black Panther